NivenT/nivent.github.io/_posts/blog/2019-08-06-spectral-seq.md

 Now we start developing the good stuff.
 I should probably start by saying that I will only be considering spectral sequences in cohomology in this post, so, for example, we'll we be working in the (abelian) category $\CoCh(\msA)$ of cochain complexes of an abelian category $\msA$. [^6]

-For the remainder of this post, fix some abelian category $\msA$.
+For the remainder of this section, fix some abelian category $\msA$.
 Probably a good place to start here is with the definition of a filtered complex.
 <div class="definition">
     A <b>decreasing filtration</b> $F$ on an object $A\in\msA$ is a famility $(F^nA)_{n\in\Z}$ of subobjects of $A$ such that
     $$A\supseteq\dots\supseteq F^nA\supseteq F^{n+1}A\supseteq\dots\supseteq0.$$